psynewave/sample-mls-app/README.md

 # React MLSData Sample App

-A basic project for using mls-data components in a react app.
+A basic project for using [react-mlsdata component](https://github.com/psynewave/react-mlsdata) in a react app.

 ## Getting Started